• Skip to primary navigation

 Growing rabbit's Foot Fern in a woven nursery pot.

-Here's what my fern looked like not too long after I purchased it.
+Here's what my fern looked like when I purchased it.
 I had it growing in a hand crafted woven planter for a little extra decoration.

 Rabbit's Foot Fern foliage.